claw-project/claw-language-specification/definition/loop-transform.md

 blocks (kernels) to be parallelized.

 The `loop-fusion` directive allows to merge 2 to N loops in a single one.
-If no *group* option is given, all the loops decorated with the directive in the same block will be merged together as a single group.
+If no `group` option is given, all the loops decorated with the directive in the same block will be merged together as a single group.

-If the *group* option is given, the loops are merged in-order within the given group.
+If the `group` option is given, the loops are merged in-order within the given group.

+The `collapse` clause is used to specify how many tightly nested loops are associated with the `loop-fusion` construct.
+The argument to the `collapse` clause must be a constant positive integer expression.
+If no collapse clause is present, only the immediately following loop is associated with the `loop-fusion` construct.

 ###### Options and details
 * *group_id*: A string label that identify a group of loops to be merged
+* *n*: A constant positive integer expression

 ###### Behavior with other directives
 When the loops to be merged are decorated with other directives, only the